Christina Humpf is a Lead Product Design, Senior Manager, based in Munich.

 How do you get to UX Design?

-I felt, the meta-level could be abetter fit for me: I wanted to meet client needs, I wanted to know, if our output generate value and how we could measure that.
+I felt, the meta-level could be a better fit for me: I wanted to meet client needs, I wanted to know, if our output generate value and how we could measure that.
 I was driven by Design as a Service, Design as part of Communication and how to shape processes leaner.
-Digitalisation was also an enabler: since the term „UX Design“ was born about 5 years ago, I am working as hybrid UX Designer in digital product development.
-But sometimes I also write, debrief, work as a Collaboration Designer between teams and client, shape digital visions, ideate, test and learn from users.
+Digitalisation was also an enabler: since the term „UX Design“ was born about 5 years ago, I am working as hybrid UX Designer in digital product developments.
+But sometimes I also write, debrief, work as a Collaboration Designer between teams and clients, shape digital visions, ideate, test and learn from users.
 And finally I am allowed to ask questions. 🙂

 Your most hated buzzword…